-- I. Application Review Procedures - a.
+- I. The application package must be received in office by the deadline established by the OCD-LGA. - 2.
 The application submission requirements must be complete.
-If the Office of Community Development determines during the review that the application did not contain all required forms, involved a local survey that was not conducted on a random and/or representative basis, or was poorly packaged, etc., the application may be removed from further consideration for funding at the State's discretion.
+If the OCD-LGA determines during the review that the application did not contain items necessary to accurately rate the application, did not include all required forms, involved a local survey that was not conducted on a random and/or representative basis, or was poorly packaged, etc., the application may be removed from further consideration for funding at the State's discretion. - 3.
+The funds requested must meet the minimum grant amount and must not exceed the ceiling amounts established by the OCD-LGA. - 4.
+Following the review of all applications, the OCD-LGA will notify the applicant of the actions taken with regard to its application.

-- b.
-The funds requested must meet the minimum construction requirement and must not exceed the ceiling amounts established by the Office of Community Development. - c.
-Following the review of all applications, the Office of Community Development will notify the applicant of the actions taken with regard to its application. - d.
-The Office of Community Development may make a conditional approval, in which case the grant will be approved, but the obligation and utilization of funds is restricted.
+- 5. The OCD-LGA may make a conditional approval, in which case the grant will be approved, but the obligation and utilization of funds is restricted.
 The reason for the conditional approval and the actions necessary to remove the condition shall be specified.
 Failure to satisfy the condition may result in a termination of the grant.
-Conditional approval may be made:

-where local environmental reviews have not yet been completed; to ensure the project can be completed within estimated costs; to ensure that actual provision of other resources required to complete the proposed activities will be available within a reasonable period of time.
+Conditional approval may be made: - a) where local environmental reviews have not yet been completed; - b) to ensure the project can be completed within estimated costs; - c) to ensure that actual provision of other resources required to complete the proposed activities will be available within a reasonable period of time.

-e.
-Criteria for Disapproval of an Application
+K. Criteria for Disapproval of an Application

-The Office of Community Development may disapprove an application for any of the following reasons:
+The OCD-LGA may disapprove an application for any of the following reasons:

-1.)
-Based on a field review of the applicant's proposal or other information received, it is found that the information was incorrect; the Office of Community Development will exercise administrative discretion in this area.

-2.)
-The Office of Community Development determines that the applicant's description of needs and objectives is inconsistent with facts and data generally available.
-The data to be considered must be published and accessible to both the applicant and State such as census data, or recent local, area wide, or state comprehensive planning data.

-3.)
-Other resources necessary for the completion of the proposed activity are no longer available or will not be available within the period of time specified by the Office of Community Development.

-4.)
-The activities cannot be completed within the estimated costs or resources available to the applicant.

-5.)
-The proposed activity is not eligible, is not one of the State's priorities for funding, or one of the three national objectives is not being met.

-6.)
-The applicant is on the State of Louisiana's Legislative Auditor's Non-Compliance List ten business days prior to the date of award.

-7.)
-The unit of general local government is on the list of sanctioned communities that is maintained by the Office of Community Development.
+- Based on a field review of the applicant's proposal or other information received, it is found that the information was incorrect; the OCD-LGA will exercise administrative discretion in this area. - 2.
+The OCD-LGA determines that the applicant's description of needs and objectives is inconsistent with facts and data generally available.
+The data to be considered must be published and accessible to both the applicant and State such as census data, or recent local, area wide, or state comprehensive planning data. - 3.
+Other resources necessary for the completion of the proposed activity are no longer available or will not be available within the period of time specified by the OCD-LGA. - 4.
+The activities cannot be completed within the estimated costs or resources available to the applicant. - 5.
+The proposed activity is not eligible, is not one of the State's priorities for funding, or the national objective is not being met. - 6.
+The application does not score high enough to be above the funding line. - 7.
+The applicant is on the State of Louisiana's Legislative Auditor's Non-Compliance List ten business days prior to the date of award. - 8.
+The unit of general local government is on the list of sanctioned communities that is maintained by the OCD-LGA.

-f.
-Program Amendments for the LCDBG Program
+L. Program Amendments for the LCDBG Program

-The Office of Community Development may consider amendments to funded grants in certain circumstances.
-Recipients shall request prior approval from the Office of Community Development for all program amendments involving new activities or alteration of existing activities that will change the scope, location, or objectives of the approved activities or beneficiaries.
+The OCD-LGA may consider amendments to funded grants in certain circumstances.
+Recipients shall request prior approval from the OCD-LGA for all program amendments involving new activities or alteration of existing activities that will change the scope, location, or objectives of the approved activities or beneficiaries.

-I. New or altered activities are considered in accordance with the criteria for selection applicable at the time the original application was reviewed and the policy, current at that time, regarding amendments.

-2. All amended activities must receive environmental clearance prior to construction.
+- I. New or altered activities are considered in accordance with the criteria for selection applicable at the time the original application was reviewed and the policy, current at that time, regarding amendments. - 2.
+All amended activities must receive environmental clearance prior to construction.
 Any amendments or changes that require an amendment to the originally approved environmental review will not be approved.